 - The marketing team follows and retargets with a demo ad in several locations.
 After converting on a demo request landing page that asks for more qualifying information (job title, ad spend, software used, etc.), the lead is more likely an SQL at this point.

 Then, a smooth transition from an MQL to an SQL ultimately depends on how well sales teams and marketing teams work together and share data.
 Discuss what information is required to pass along, and what the follow-up will look like based on lead intelligence and behavior.
 The more aligned the two teams’ goals are — and the better their communication — the more productive lead generation will be.

 It’s all about balance

 Rather than MQL vs. SQL, businesses should adopt an MQL and SQL mentality.
 Marketing and sales have equally important roles to fill and the two lead types shouldn’t be compared against each other.

 To avoid losing leads, qualification criteria must be outlined and adhered to, and leads must be smoothly handed off from marketing to sales.
 The better the collaboration between the two teams, the stronger the SQLs will be, and the more deals you can close.

 To turn ad clicks into conversions, create dedicated, fast-loading landing pages for every offer.
-See how to provide all of your audiences with unique landing pages by signing up for an Instapage demo today.
+See how to provide all of your audiences with unique landing pages by signing up for an Instapage 14-day free trial today.